Updated: January 4, 2024

 Rhode Island may be the smallest state in the union, but as one of the original 13 colonies, it’s steeped in the rich history of our great nation.
 You enjoy being in a small state that packs a big punch.
 That’s why you started your small business here.
-But whether you own the best Italian restaurant in Providence or the coolest bar in Newport, there is one thing you and the other 200,000 Rhode Island small business owners definitely don’t enjoy: payroll taxes.
+But whether you own the best Italian restaurant in Providence or the coolest bar in Newport, there is one thing you and over 100,000 Rhode Island small business owners definitely don’t enjoy: payroll taxes.

 That’s what we’re here for.
 We designed a handy payroll calculator to ease your payroll tax burden.
 All you need to do is enter wages earned and W-4 allowances for each of your employees.
 Our calculator will calculate gross pay, take out deductions, and come up with the net pay you’ll need to write your employees’ paychecks.

 First of all, we need to take care of Uncle Sam.
 You can use our Rhode Island payroll calculator to figure out your employees’ federal withholding as well as any additional taxes you are responsible for paying as the employer.

 Here’s a quick overview of what you need to know when you’re calculating federal payroll taxes.
 If you would like to get into each calculation in detail, check out our step-by-step guide.

 - For all your hourly employees, multiply their hours worked by their pay rate (and don’t forget to pay the higher rate for any overtime hours worked).